damienmckenna/metatag/README.txt

     <title>"The page title | My cool site"</title>
   The solution is to remove the browser plugin - the page's actual output is not affected, it is just a problem in the browser.
+* The core RDF module is known to cause validation problems for Open Graph meta tags output by the Metatag:OpenGraph module.
+Unless it is actually needed for the site, it may be worthwhile to disable the RDF module to avoid any possible problems for the Open Graph integration.

 Related modules